Create Your Operating Agreement With Confidence

 Operating Agreement Filing Fees and Costs

-• Bizee: $0 + state fees – Operating Agreement included in free LLC formation
+• Bizee: $0 + state fees – Free Operating Agreement included

-• Northwest Registered Agent: $39 + state fees – Includes customized agreement
+• Northwest: $39 + state fees – Includes a custom agreement

-• Tailor Brands: Available in the $199 Elite Plan or as an add-on
+• Tailor Brands: Part of $199 Elite Plan or as an add-on

-• Editable Templates: Customize your agreement for single or multi-member LLCs
+• Editable Templates: Customize for single- or multi-member LLCs

 • Legal Review: Some services offer optional attorney consultations

-• Compliance Reminders: Stay aligned with evolving state laws
+• Compliance Reminders: Stay up-to-date with state requirements

-• Brand + Legal Tools (Tailor Brands): Ideal for entrepreneurs building their identity and structure at once
+• Brand + Legal Tools (Tailor Brands): Great for building your brand and legal foundation together

-• Defines Ownership and Roles: Avoids disputes and ensures clarity
+• Defines Ownership & Roles: Prevents disputes and keeps responsibilities clear

-• Protects Liability Shield: Shows your business operates as a separate entity
+• Protects Liability Shield: Proves your LLC operates separately from you

-• Essential for Multi-Member LLCs: Outlines profit distribution and voting rights
+• Essential for Multi-Member LLCs: Covers profit splits and decision-making

-• Skipping the Agreement Entirely: Even single-member LLCs should document operations
+• Skipping It Entirely: Even single-member LLCs should have one

 Our Guides